trynova/website/pages/blog/data-oriented-view.md

 ```

 That is only 4 bytes: Four elite bytes.
 We are now 4 times more memory-compact
-than the "optimal case", or 12 times better than V8 with pointer compression on.
+than the "optimal case", and 12 times better than V8 with pointer compression on.
-Note though, that this is a very fiddly optimisation that may not make sense in
+Unfortunately this is a very fiddly optimisation that may not make sense in
 the end: If any `DataView` has a non-default byte offset or length value, it
-forces all `DataView`s to perform a hash map lookup (or two) to check its offset
+forces all `DataView`s to perform a hash map lookup (or two) to check their offset
-and length values, and this hashing needs to be performed on every API call even
+and length values.
+This hashing also needs to be performed on every API call, even
 if those calls happen in a tight loop.

-Worse yet, the hash map lookup costs not only from the hash calculation, but it
+Additionally, the hash map lookup costs not only a hash calculation but it also
-has to perform at least one extra cache line read to read from the side-table.
+has to perform at least one cache line read to look for our calculated hash in the side-table.
-So our attempt to reduce the size of `DataView`s to save on cache line loads
+So our attempt to reduce the size of `DataView`s to save on cache line reads
-actually lead us to very likely have to read an extra cache line.
+actually lead us to likely add an extra cache line read.
 And,
 `DataView` is also an unlikely object type to appear in very tight loops where
 we're iterating over multiple `DataView`s so the ability to read 16
 `DataViewHeapData` structs in a single cache line is unlikely to give us much